Fade2D Documentation pages v2.16.8

 Point2* GEOM_FADE2D::Fade_2D::getNearestNeighbor ( const Point2 p)

-This method returns the closest vertex of p.
+This method returns the closest vertex to the point p.

 Parameters